The Western Pacific Railroad Museum: A Train Museum on Real Wheels

 As you drive past Portola’s historic downtown and you enter the train yard, big signs warn the visitor: any of these machines could get moving.
 How cool to think that you are stepping in a place that’s about historical railroad equipment yet is not frozen in time.
 These trains are made for rollin’.

 Outside the building is the greatest collection of cabooses with wacko internal layouts that made our children’s eyes pop out of their heads.
 Between hidden beds, elevated beds, corner desks, drawing cabinets, empty cupboards and spinning chairs, there was enough decor to pretend play forever.
 “All aboard!” kept yelling the children, following their arm & whistle gesture by a huffing “chugga-chugga-choo-choo.”
-The guy who sat in the chair 10 feet high right underneath the ceiling really had a great view – both inside and outside.
-Stepping down from one caboose to climb up in the next was probably the best part of the visit, until we heard a loud whistle.
+The guy who sat in the chair 10 feet high right underneath the ceiling really had a great view – both inside a

 A train was coming!
 Obviously, the museum is by the Feather River, its tracks running parallel to the actual train tracks.
 We all climbed on the lookout to admire the freight train passing by.
 As it came to a stop, a glance to our left revealed the biggest collection of train spare parts we’d ever seen.
 We started walking down the alley, the children fascinated by rusty twisted nails, bigger-than-life track nails, stacked up barrels and springs of all sizes.
 That’s not even mentioning the open freight cars used to stock metallic beams and wooden pieces, with stick calendars on the back wall reminescent of Woodie Guthrie’s Dust Bowl.